 Gary Cain – Guitar / Vocals

-After studying guitar at Humber College’s world-renowned music program, he played in several bands, eventually landing a gig in Dubai in the house band for The Lodge, one of Dubai’s largest nightclubs.
+After studying guitar at Humber College’s world-renowned music program, he played in several bands, eventually landing a gig in the house band for The Lodge, one of Dubai’s largest nightclubs.
 The four-sets-a-night, six-nights-a-week pace eventually led to a vocal injury that sidelined him.
-“I wasn’t sure what to do, no seemed to be able to tell me what the problem was.
-When I finally got into see a specialist that could tell me, it was a relief to know it was something I could come back from.”
-Now, back in action with a style he calls Twang-a-Delic Blues-o-Phunk, he’s backed by a rhythm section featuring two incredibly well-rounded, experienced, and talented musicians.
+Now, back in action with a style he calls Twangadelic Bluesophunk, he’s backed by a rhythm section featuring two incredibly well-rounded, experienced, and talented musicians.
 “It’s great to be able to play with guys that can draw from so many styles.
 It gives us a lot of freedom to stretch out of the typical blues box and into a lot of cool different places.”

 Tom Nagy – Bass

-Tom Nagy has performed all across the country, appearing most recently with Genesis tribute group G2R, Mahavishnu Orchestra tribute group Vital Transformation, Boston tribute group Hitch A Ride, and with his own jazz quintet.
-He is a graduate of Humber College’s world-class music program, where he also served as Assitant Engineer in the Humber recording studio.
-Tom is also the Technical Director of K-W’s top live jazz venue, The Jazz Room, and composes soundtracks for television and film projects.
+Tom Nagy has performed all across Canada, appearing with Genesis tribute group G2R, Mahavishnu Orchestra tribute group Vital Transformation, Boston tribute group Hitch A Ride, and with his own jazz quintet.
+He is a graduate of Humber College’s world-class music program, where he also served as Assistant Engineer in the Humber recording studio.
+Tom is the Technical Director of K-W’s top live jazz venue, The Jazz Room, and composes soundtracks for television and film projects.

 Don McDougall – Drums

 Don McDougall is a graduate of the Humber College Music Program.
-He began studying drums at six years of age with noted percussionist Gary Tomlin – who went on to become one of Don’s musical mentors.
+He began studying drums at six years of age with noted percussionist Gary Tomlin – who became one of Don’s musical mentors.
 At the age of 17 he began his professional career with local heroes Opus II, a nine-piece show band and over the years has worked in productions such as Jesus Christ Superstar at Kitchener’s Centre in the Square; Drayton Entertainment’s “Cinderella” and “The 25th Annual Putnam County Spelling Bee”; Royal City Musical Productions “Blood Brothers”, “Willy Wonka”, “Nunsense” and “Seussical”.
-Don has performed or recorded with some of the giants of jazz, including Pat LaBarbera, Peter Appleyard, Jane Bunnett and blues great Mel Brown.
+Don has performed or recorded with some of the giants of jazz, including Pat LaBarbera, Peter Appleyard, Jane Bunnett, and blues great Mel Brown.
 Don appears on and also co-produced CDs by jazz vocalist Cathy Menard.
-He has been playing and instructing for over 30 years and is currently Second-in-Command and Assistant Director of Music for the Ceremonial Band of the Waterloo Regional Police Service, performing here in Canada and in the United States.
-He also performs with a number of other groups, including Tim Louis, and New Country band “The Remedy featuring Colin Amey”.
+Don’s musical travels have taken him all over the world, including Austria, Germany, Switzerland, and Romania,

 Recently did some recording for the good people at Mano a Mano Radio for their “Electrifying Adventures of DJ Jeff E Jeff” Webcomic, and got a mention in Bryan Reigate’s podcast (@~18:00), along with members of 54-40, Limblifter, Age of Electric, Cursed Arrows, Hot Hot Heat, and The Gay Nineties.